maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

 Sinclair BASICs use `CODE` instead of `ASC`, which is further confused by the fact that the ZX machines do not use ASCII.
+BASIC-PLUS on the DEC-10 uses `ASCII`.

+MAXBASIC allowed a second parameter, a length, which returned a series of values, up to that many characters in the string.

 Enterprise IS-BASIC uses `ORD` for no obvious reason.